Radiation Oncology Research Programs

 II.
 Post Doctoral Training in Radiation Oncology

-The postdoctoral training program is largely funded by the independent investigators’ grant support.
-The objective is to motivate and train the researchers in understanding the altered cell signaling in response to radiation and/or chemo and utilize that basic knowledge to identify key mediators that could be targeted to improve therapeutic gain.
-Studies will be validated in vitro studies followed by vertical in vivo studies and extended to clinics.
+The postdoctoral training program is largely funded by the independent investigators' grant support.
+The objective is to motivate and train the researchers in understanding cellular response to radiation and/or chemotherapy and utilize that basic knowledge to identify key mediators that could be targeted to improve therapeutic gain.
+Studies will be validated in vitro studies followed by parallel in vivo studies and extended to clinics.
 The focus of the training includes, but is not limited to, systematic research experience in the laboratory, seminars and conferences, collaborations, and exposure to clinical set-ups.
-This would allow the researchers to personally experience how basic research at the ‘bench side’ could efficiently be translated to the ‘bed side’ at the clinics.
-The research fellows will be encouraged and assisted to write grant proposals in order to mold him/her to become independent investigators who could successfully pursuing research in the field of Radiation Oncology and progress in their career.
+This would allow the researchers to personally experience how basic research at the 'bench side' could efficiently be translated to the 'bed side' at the clinics.
+The research fellows will be encouraged and assisted to write grant proposals in order to mold him/her to become independent investigators who could successfully pursue research in the field of Radiation Oncology and progress in their career.
 The prevailing collaborative research niche between the researchers and the residents allows the physicians in-training to efficiently translate biomedical research from the laboratory to clinical care.
 Altogether this would create an opportunity for the graduating physicians to advance towards improving patient care in their clinical practice and develop a career in academic medicine.

 |Previous||1 2 3 4 5||Next|